ashwinreddy/blog/_notes/Public/People/Deleuze.md

 feed: hide
 ---

-Gilles Deleuze (1925-95) was a French philosopher.
-He was a prolific and influential writer, making use of a staggering number of thinkers and ideas before him.
-Having studied at Sorbonne, which emphasized close readings and history of philosophy with key figures like Plato, Aristotle, Descartes, and Kant, he was equipped to write monographs on classic philosophers.
-His primary influences are [[Nietzsche]], [[Spinoza]], and [[Bergson]], but he also wrote about [[Kant]], [[Hume]], [[Foucault]], and Leibniz.
+Gilles Deleuze (1925-95) was a French [[Philosopher]].

+His work responds to mainstream Western philosophers, which the Sorbonne, his alma mater, emphasized through close readings, by challenging its fundamental notions.
+But he champions and harnesses minor (in the sense of undervaluation) philosophers and thinkers like [[Hume]], [[Nietzsche]], [[Spinoza]], Leibniz, and [[Bergson]] against Plato, [[Kant]], and Hegel.

- In 1968, Deleuze published his _magnum opus_ _Difference and Repetition_, a "philosophy of difference" which one can read as a response to [[Heidegger]]'s _Being and Time_.
-In it, he tried to develop a philosophy of difference.
+Deleuze is a philosopher of difference: he wants to displace being, identity, and the representational model of thought with difference and becoming, which is what his _magnum opus_ _Difference and Repetition_ (1968), a response to [[Heidegger]]'s _Being and Time_, does.

+We usually say that _A_ and _B_ are different when we perceive first that they belong to the same category, i.e. they are the same except for their differences.
+That tends to imply there is some underlying persistence in terms of categories and the objects that belong to them.
+Then, difference is seen through that lens.
+Is it possible to think about difference without relying on sameness?

+It would mean thinking about each individual's becoming.

  Then, he collaborated with Felix Guattari.
 They wrote _Capitalism and Schizophrenia_ as well as [[What is Philosophy?]] together.

 ## Reading list

-* Simondon
 * I've loosely been following [The Beginner’s Guide to Deleuze](http://htmlgiant.com/random/the-beginners-guide-to-deleuze/) to learn more about him.
 * [The Deleuze Seminars](https://deleuze.cla.purdue.edu/)